troglobit/resume/resume.md

     Presented Linux and other free kernels for embedded and real-time systems.
 Overview of non-realtime eCos and uClinux, as well as the real-time RTLinux and RTAI.
-Elaborated on how each could be used, streangth and weaknesses, and what to watch out for.
+Elaborated on how each could be used, strengths and weaknesses, and what to watch out for.

 2000
 :   *Ericsson Mobile, Gothenburg — Port VxWorks to HW microkernel*